loyola-chicago-english/graduate-handbook/handbook.md

 - Dr. Susan Grossman, Associate Dean
 - Heather Sevener, Assistant Dean
 - Tamika Toler, Awards & Budget Manager

-### Director of Graduate Programs

-Whether you are in the M.A. or Ph.D. program, your main adviser will be the Director of Graduate Programs (abbreviated GPD).
-You are expected to confer with the GPD regularly about your course of study in pursuit of your degree.
-You are encouraged to meet with the GPD at other times as well to discuss your progress in the program and your future plans.

 ## Committees